Great Virginia Weekend Getaway Ideas

 Author

-Alex Kallimanis is an award winning travel journalist and travel planner who has visited 67+ different countries, including all 27 European Union countries across all continents except Antarctica.
+• Alex Kallimanis is an award winning travel journalist who has visited 67+ different countries, including all 27 European Union countries, across all continents except Antarctica.
 He has resided around the world, living in countries like Australia, the Netherlands and Ireland for over 7 years combined.
-Currently residing in the Tampa, Florida, area with his wife Bell, he still spends much of his time in Europe as a dual Greek citizen.
+Currently residing in the Tampa, Florida, area with his wife Bell, he still spends much of his time in Europe as he also holds Greek citizenship, thanks to his father.
 Alex is a graduate of the University of Central Florida with a bachelor of arts degree in history, and was the president of Phi Alpha Theta (Honors History Society) during his senior year there.
-Alex is an avid enthusiast of sports, spas, delicious food, the outdoors, craft beverages, history and culture.
+He was working on an MBA at UCF, before leaving it to reside in Australia on a one year working holiday visa, many moons ago.
+Alex enjoys covering wellness, gastronomy, outdoor adventures, craft beverages, history, sports and culture during his travels.

 Leave a Reply